-Sometimes users prefer to program a new microcontroller kit using simple programing utilities instead of using full-blown, bulky development tool chains.
-Doing so is particularly useful when users are getting acquainted with the kit, don’t have an IDE installed on their computers, want to quickly explore the functionality of an example projects on their RA kits, or are just not ready to dive deep into the source code.
+Sometimes users prefer to program a new microcontroller kit using simple programming utilities instead of using full-blown, bulky development toolchains.
+Doing so is particularly useful when users are getting acquainted with the kit, don’t have an IDE installed on their computers, want to quickly explore the functionality of an example project on their RA kits, or are just not ready to dive deep into the source code.
 Users can quickly and easily program RA MCU innovation kits for IoT using popular flash programming utilities to explore the functionality offered by more than 600 example projects.

-This blog provides useful information on programming a pre-built hex file onto a RA kit using Renesas Flash Programmer and Segger® J-Flash Lite without having to build the source code or use an IDE.
-EK-RA6M5 kit and Quick Start example project of EK-RA6M5 kit is used to illustrate the procedure.
+This blog provides useful information on programming a pre-built hex file onto an RA kit using Renesas Flash Programmer and Segger® J-Flash Lite without having to build the source code or use an IDE.
+The EK-RA6M5 kit and Quick Start example project for the EK-RA6M5 kit are used to illustrate the procedure.
 The procedure to program any example project on any of the similar RA kits is the same.

 Quickly Programming RA MCU Innovation Kits for IoT

 a) Download Hex file – Go to Example Project page on GitHub and browse to ra-fsp-examples/example_projects/ek_ra6m5/_quickstart/quickstart_ek_ra6m5_ep/e2studio/.
 Locate quickstart_ek_ra6m5_ep.hex and download it to a local directory on the host computer.
 Make sure that the file extension is hex.

 EK-RA6M5 Quick Start example project hex file download from GitHub